Who is Michael the Archangel?

 THE LONG ANSWER

 In no uncertain terms, we see here that Jesus is that archangel whose voice raises the dead.
 It’s noteworthy that the dispute is over the body of Moses, who later we see resurrected (Matthew 17:3).
-The fact that Jesus, and not Satan, has the power to resurrect, grants us a hint as to who Michael actually is and why Satan tried to resist him.
+The fact that Jesus, and not Satan, has the power to resurrect, this grants us more evidence as to who Michael actually is and why Satan tried to resist him.

 Daniel 12:1: “And at that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book.
 And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.”
 (Daniel 12:1-2)